Agholor-Emmanuel/AI-Chat-PDF-Streamlit-App/README.md

 Chat-PDF-Streamlit-App:

-The is an LLM powered Chat-PDF Streamlit-based application that leverages large language models (LLMs) to enable interactive conversations with PDF documents.
-This project integrates advanced document processing, text chunking, and embeddings to allow users to upload multiple PDFs and engage in natural language queries about the documents.

-The app features a sleek, user-friendly interface, where users can upload files, select a preferred LLM (OpenAI, HuggingFace, or LaMini), and ask questions directly, receiving contextual responses from the trained model.
-This application is ideal for professionals needing quick insights from large documents, researchers, or anyone looking to efficiently interact with their textual data.
+An LLM powered Chat-PDF Streamlit-based application

+This project involves the development of a Streamlit-based application that enables interactive conversations with PDF documents using a Large Language Model (LLM).
+The application allows users to upload PDF files, processes the document's content, and uses advanced text embeddings to transform the text into a searchable vector database.
+With this setup, users can ask natural language questions about the content of the uploaded PDFs and receive accurate and contextually relevant answers directly through a user-friendly interface.

+The application is built with Streamlit and integrates key Python libraries such as PyPDF for PDF text extraction, LangChain for text chunking, and a custom LLM model for generating responses.
+The app provides a seamless experience for file management, document processing, and interactive querying, making it a powerful tool for professionals, researchers, and anyone looking to extract insights from their PDF documents efficiently.